Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 - Registered Users then have access to the products and can purchase without re-entering their delivery details.
 Card details will be always required for security reasons.

 - Register Users also have the option of login out by clicking in My Account/Logout.

+## Scope

+* Boutique Cake is a website that allows customer to buy hand crafted cakes, cupcakes and cheesecakes.
+Anyone can have acces to it and buy any product without been a register user.
+We will be using Django framework, the final site will be host in Heroku and will be using the database Heroku Postgress at the same time of AWS Cloud service.

+* Users: In order to become a registration, users will be asked to registered their details via the My Account\Register link that appears in the main navbar left side.
+Once users are registered they can update their details, shipping address and also users can see a purchase history aswel as the current bag with previous products selected ready for checkout.

+* Administration: There is administration area where staff/admin can have control over the site.
+Via administration control, staff/admin can control website products, they can be udated, edit, or deleted.
+This area also controls all the registered users and their details.

+### Database:

+This project uses the following Databases.
+* SQlite
+    * Cloud Base Database to hold categories and products, orders and users.